telerik/xaml-docs/controls/radrichtextbox/features/section-columns.md

 ### Apply Columns With RadDocumentEditor

-In addition to the so far discussed approaches, [RadDocumentEditor]({%slug radrichtextbox-features-raddocumenteditor%}) exposes a method that you can utilize to lay out the text in columns as well.
-The overloads of the ChangeSectionColumns() method allows you to pass a SectionColumnCollection instance or a value of the [**SectionColumnsLayout enumeration**](http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Model_SectionColumnsLayout.htm).
+In addition to the approaches discussed so far, [RadDocumentEditor]({%slug radrichtextbox-features-raddocumenteditor%}) exposes a method that you can use to lay out the text in columns.
+The overloads of the ChangeSectionColumns() method allow you to pass a SectionColumnCollection instance or a value of the [**SectionColumnsLayout enumeration**](http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Model_SectionColumnsLayout.htm).

-**SectionColumnsLayout** enumeration could have the following values:
+The **SectionColumnsLayout** enumeration could have the following values:

 * **One**: Represents a single text column.